-In March 2016 the FASB issued Accounting Standards Update No. 2016-09 (ASU 2016-09): Compensation - Stock Compensation: Improvements to Employee Share-Based Payment Accounting, effective for annual periods beginning after December 15, 2017, and interim periods within annual periods beginning after December 15, 2018.
+In March 2016 the FASB issued Accounting Standards Update No. 2016-09 (ASU 2016-09): Compensation - Stock Compensation: Improvements to Employee Share-Based Payment Accounting, effective for annual periods beginning after December 15, 2017, and interim periods within those annual periods.
 ASU 2016-09 simplifies several aspects of the stock compensation guidance including income tax consequences, classification of awards as either equity or liabilities, classification on the statement of cash flows, expected term of awards and the intrinsic value election for liability-classified awards.
 The amendments in ASU 2016-09 are to be applied differently upon adoption with certain amendments being applied prospectively, retrospectively and under a modified retrospective transition method.
-The Company is currently evaluating the effects the adoption of ASU 2016-09 will have on the consolidated financial statements.
+The Company adopted and applied ASU 2016-09 during the year ended December 31, 2017 which did not have a material impact on the consolidated financial statements.